AIR_MCUBE International Artists' Residency 2024

 I’m an interdisciplinarny artist.
 For many years I gathered various experience and skills in the various fields of the since, art and design.
 Since 2014 I started to develop my interest in the new technology in ceramics.

-The Netherlands
+Marianne Venderbosch | The Netherlands

 Marianne Venderbosch is an artist and art historian from the Netherlands.

+She has a passion for traveling and exploring new places.
 Her artworks are either created during her travels or created at home inspired by them.
 In the last years she traveled through Vietnam, Indonesia, Mexico, Costa Rica, Egypt, Japan, China and Morocco.
 In Ubud, Bali she stayed for a longer period in which she painted and designed.
 In Carrara, Italy, she worked two month and sculpted in marble.

 Next to working in traditional techniques she likes to work in digital techniques and mixed media.
 Her representations combine figurative, symbolic, organic and decorative forms.